 At the time, the Woodcocks didn't know where Chad and Lori were, either, the couple having not yet been located in Hawaii.

-"I'm terrified for JJ," Charles Vallow's aforementioned son told Fox 10 at the time.
+"I'm terrified for JJ," Charles Vallow's aforementioned son told Fox 10.
 "I'm terrified for Tylee.
 I'm terrified for everyone surrounding them and their safety.
 I'm terrified for my family's safety."

 "I have not been close to Chad since childhood," read part of the statement.
 "My immediate family has had little association with Chad the last many years due to our concerns with his religious claims and particular books he had chosen to publish, including his own.
 We are deeply saddened at the recent events that have played out the last several months.
 It is our hope and prayer that JJ and Tylee are safe.